Journal

 Modern Lending's Chart of Accounts

-You may have noticed we have a set of “n of” accounts.
-This is our way of representing that each investor and each borrower will have two sets of accounts: one tracking principal and one tracking interest.
+We also have a set of “n of” accounts.
+This is because each investor and each borrower will have two sets of accounts: one tracking principal and one tracking interest.
 While we will only need one cash and one revenue account, we need multiple sets of user accounts.

-Principal accounts track total capital invested by investors and total capital lent to borrowers.
+• Principal accounts track total capital invested by investors and total capital on loan to borrowers.
 The investor principal accounts are credit normal because they represent sources of funds—or funds Modern Lending owes.
 Conversely, borrower principal accounts are debit normal because they represent uses of funds—akin to receivables.

-Finally, interest accounts track the interest balance for both investors and borrowers.
-They follow the same normality rules as the principal accounts: they are credit normal when they track interest due to investors and debit normal when they track interest that is owed to Modern Lending by the borrowers.
+• Interest accounts track the net interest earned from the spread.
+They follow the same normality rules as the principal accounts: they are credit normal when they track interest due to investors and debit normal when they track interest owed to Modern Lending.

 1. Investor deposit.
 An investor adds money to their balance.